-Vacuum Solutions for Scientists Pump Sizing for Filtration
+Vacuum Solutions for Scientists: Optimizing Pump Sizing for Filtration

-- Evacuation of Air: As the air is removed from the apparatus, pressure drops, creating the differential required for filtration.
+- Evacuation of Air: As air is removed from the system, the pressure drops, creating the differential pressure required for filtration to occur.

-- Overcoming Leakage: Any vacuum system is susceptible to leaks, which can prevent achieving the deepest vacuum possible.
+- Overcoming Leakage: All vacuum systems are susceptible to leaks, which can prevent achieving the maximum possible vacuum and affect filtration efficiency

 Common leakage points in lab filtration include: